 In the following we use the

-function for variance analysis.
+binary_comparison function for variance analysis.

 To accommodate the downstream analysis of gene

-package was originally used for, we
+expression that the limma package was originally used for, we

 should log2-transform and centralize this data

-(use the default parameter ‘fun_norm’ of binary_comparison()
+(use the default parameter ‘fun_norm’ of binary_comparison()).

 mcn <- binary_comparison(mcn, Pro - Raw)